Whichever way you call it, these fashionable utensils of the first 7 or 8 decades of the previous century are getting less popular by the day.

 “It’s A Mad Mad Mad Mad World” was an extremely hilarious movie of the mid-1960s.
 It was rather long and windy, with one goofed turn leading to yet another.

-One of two notable scenes depicted the bad guy who kept the treasure meeting with an accident, and died – with the fellow shown to literally kick a bucket downhill.
+One of two notable scenes depicted the bad guy (who had the treasure) meeting with an accident, and died – with the fellow shown to literally kick a bucket downhill.

 The second memorable scene involved the mother-in-law who smugly put a bunch of keys into her bra and challenged the guys to get them.
 So they grabbed her by the legs and turned her upside down and shook her until the keys fell out.